All content on Lab Tests Online has been reviewed and approved by the Editorial Review Board.

 How is the sample collected for testing?

 Sample collection technique is critical in influenza testing, and different kinds of influenza tests rely on different collection techniques.
 The best sample is usually a nasal aspirate, but a swab from the nasopharynx or nasal secretions may also be used.
 In some circumstances, a healthcare practitioner may use a throat swab, but this contains less of the virus than a nasopharyngeal aspirate and so may not be appropriate for use in rapid testing where sensitivity is a concern.

 For an aspirate, the person collecting the sample will use a syringe to push a small amount of sterile saline into the nose, then apply gentle suction to collect the resulting fluid (saline and mucus).
 To preserve the organisms in the sample, the sample is put into a special container, referred to as "viral transport media" or VTM, for delivery to the laboratory.

-The nasopharyngeal swab is collected by having the person tip his or her head back, then a Dacron swab (like a long Q-tip® ) is gently inserted into one of the nostrils until resistance is met (about 1 to 2 inches in), then rotated several times and withdrawn.
-This is not painful, but it may tickle a bit and cause the eyes to tear.
+The nasopharyngeal swab is collected by having the person tip his or her head back, then a Dacron swab (like a long Q-tip®) is gently inserted into one of the nostrils until resistance is met (about 1 to 2 inches in), then rotated several times and withdrawn.
+This may tickle a bit and cause the eyes to tear.